STPSB District Handbook for Parents and Students

-Any member dismissed from the NJHS because of disciplinary reasons will not be allowed to attend any NJHS trips, including Disney World, and all monies paid will be forfeited.
+Any member dismissed from the NJHS because of disciplinary reasons will not be allowed to attend any NJHS trips and all monies paid will be forfeited.

 Members of the NJHS are expected to demonstrate the qualities of scholarship, leadership, service, character, and citizenship.